Dharshini77809/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Pavithra K
+Developed by: S Priyadharshini
-RegisterNumber: 212224240112
+RegisterNumber: 25017590
 */
 ```
 ```